rgertenbach/sway-wallpaper-splitter/README.md

     *   Middle click resets the location of the wallpaper to start at the top left corner of the desktop.
 3. Confirm your selection with the space bar.
-4. The program will print the command to set the wallpaper for swaybg and swaylock.
+4. The program will outpuot the split pictures into `target_dir` as pngs.
+    The names will be the output they are for (e.g. DP-1.png).

 Dependencies: